In this lesson, we'll explore some tags that are rarely used but are still useful to know! These include

 When you want to display a time or date, the

 time tag helps you do so semantically.
-The browser isn't going to render the content any differently, but it allows you to exactly define the time or date you're referring to.
+The browser isn't going to render the content any differently, but it allows you to exactly define the time or date you are referring to.
+This is useful for things like displaying the time a post was made, or the time a comment was made.
+The

 <time datetime="2017-09-01">Friday, September 1, 2017</time>